iammelvink/EdgeRemover/README.md

 ## ⬇️ Usage

-You can use the command below in `Command Prompt` to launch the script.
+You can use the commands below in `Command Prompt` to launch the script.

 ```powershell
 @powershell -NoProfile -ExecutionPolicy Bypass -Command "& ([ScriptBlock]::Create((irm https://cdn.jsdelivr.net/gh/iammelvink/EdgeRemover@main/get.ps1)))"